Accessibility links

 For each prompt, the following options are available:

-• Local prompt: Craft a local (custom) prompt, which is tailored to the specific needs of your service.
-A local prompt is helpful if your service already follows specific guidelines for how to formulate titles / introductions.
-This article includes tips on how to craft a local prompt.
+• Local prompt: Craft a local (custom) prompt, which is tailored to the individual needs of your service.

 Title prompts: